kimjetam/TodoListApp/README.md

 - view todo lists at home page
 - filter todo items by text and by status properties

+This app was also tested on Iphone 12 and ran pretty good.

 ## Install

 clone the repo and then run these commands in the root directory